Environmental Contribution

 Renewable Energy Financing

 United offers the expertise to help finance Renewable Energy initiatives including solar and battery storage projects.
-Since the division was created in 2017, our Renewable Energy Financing team has played a critical role in the financings of 119 projects, contributing to the growth of the solar energy industry throughout the country.
-The program includes unique features like cash flow based structures, direct-lending, club deals and solar tax equity investments with a variety of financing and investment options for distributed and utility scale projects.
-As of August 2022, our Renewable Energy Finance portfolio was comprised of 41 loans totaling $190,742,226 in commitments and $170,618,298 in outstandings.
+Since the division was created in 2017, our Renewable Energy Financing team has played a critical role in the financings of 164 projects, contributing to the growth of the solar energy industry throughout the country.
+The program includes unique features like cash flow-based structures, direct-lending, club deals and tax equity investments with a variety of financing and investment options for distributed and utility scale projects.
+As of February 2024, our Renewable Energy Finance portfolio was comprised of 36 loans totaling $221,843,993 in commitments and $186,204,181in outstandings.

 eStatements